Improve your CV

 If I have a flaw, it’s that I tend to blather on.
 Verbosity can be a useful quality in some circumstances, but it’s poison to a CV or job application.
 Being concise is one of the best ways to improve your CV.
 Whenever a new vacancy opens up these days, most employers can expect to receive dozens, even hundreds, of applications.
 This is in large part down to the internet.
 It makes new vacancies visible to a wider pool of candidates than ever before.

 This is why being concise is one of the key ways to improve your CV.
 Even the most diligent of employers is not going to bother reading every single CV that gets sent to them in detail.
 Therefore, it’s absolutely vital to try to keep your CV down to one or two pages at most.
 Even more important, make sure that the most important stuff is clearly emphasised.
-If you’re applying for a job working with kids, say, and you’ve done a CACHE course, like the Award in Supporting Teaching & Learning in Schools, then clearly this is something you should be making a centrepiece of your application.
+If you’re applying for a job working with kids, say, and you’ve done a childcare course, then clearly this is something you should be making a centrepiece of your application.

 You don’t need to write a lot about these things to make an impact.
 Just remember the ‘so what?’ question and keep it simple.
 Your CV is not a poem or a novel.
 Do not be tempted to stray into flowery prose.
 Simply state what your education and experience is, and then explain why it is important.
 If you can keep this explanation down to one or two sentences (preferably one), then that is ideal.